 Each year about 1% of people with MGUS go on to develop certain types of blood cancers or other serious diseases such as:

 - Light chain amyloidosis

 Other complications associated with MGUS include bone fractures, blood clots and kidney problems.

 - Urine tests.
-These tests can determine if abnormal protein is being released into your urine, and assess any resulting kidney damage.
-You'll likely need to collect your urine for 24 hours.
+A 24-hour urine collection can help determine if abnormal protein is being released into your urine.
+It can also assess any resulting kidney damage.

 - Imaging tests.
-If you are experiencing bone pain, your doctor might recommend an MRI or CT-positron emission tomography (PET) scan.
+If you are experiencing bone pain, your doctor might recommend an MRI or ositron emission tomography (PET) scan.
 The images can help your doctor find bone abnormalities related to MGUS.
 Your bone density also might need to be checked.

 - Bone marrow test.
-A hollow needle removes a portion of your bone marrow from the back of one of your hipbones.
-The bone marrow is analyzed to determine its percentage of plasma cells.
-Bone marrow testing is generally done only when you're at risk of developing a more serious disease or if you have unexplained anemia, kidney failure, bone lesions or high calcium levels.
+A hollow needle can remove a portion of your bone marrow from the back of one of your hipbones.
+Bone marrow analysis is generally done only when you're at risk of developing a more serious disease or if you have unexplained anemia, kidney failure, bone lesions or high calcium levels.

 MGUS doesn't require treatment.
 But your doctor is likely to recommend periodic checkups to monitor your health, probably starting six months after your diagnosis.

-If you are at high risk of developing a more-serious condition, your doctor may recommend more frequent checkups so that any progression can be diagnosed and treatment started as soon as possible.
+If you are at high risk of MGUS developing into a more serious condition, your doctor may recommend more frequent checkups so that any progression can be diagnosed and treatment started as soon as possible.

-Your doctor is likely to watch for the development of signs and symptoms including:
+Your doctor is likely to watch for signs and symptoms such as: